 i.
-A mid-term evaluation of the Strategic Plan to establish the level of implementation of the Strategic Plan was undertaken.
-The review established the extent to which the Authority should adjust the planned targets in relation to challenges and emerging issues that occurred during the implementation of the first phase of the Plan.
-It is important to undertake periodic reviews on the implementation of the Strategic Plan in order to adjust targets in accordance with prevailing circumstances.
+A mid-term evaluation of the Strategic Plan to establish the level of implementation of the

+Strategic Plan was undertaken.
+The review established the extent with which the Authority should adjust the planned targets in relation to challenges and emerging issues that occurred during the implementation of the first phase of the Plan.
+It is important to undertake periodic reviews on the implementation of the strategic Plan in order to adjust target in accordance with prevailing circumstances.

 - ii.
 The Authority has automated a substantial proportion of its services.
 This has led to efficiency and effectiveness in service delivery.
-It is therefore important for the Authority to leverage ICT in offering services, through continued automation. - iii.
+It is therefore important for the Authority to leverage on ICT in offering services, through continued automation. - iii.
 End-term review of the Strategic Plan was subjective.
 Most of the output targets and indicators did not meet the SMART criterion.
-There is a need to set SMART objectives and realistic targets. - iv.
-Given that the Authority works with different sectors as holders with varied levels of compliance, there is a need for individualized engagement frameworksfor enhanced compliance. - v.
+There is need to set SMART objectives and realistic targets. - iv.
+Given that the Authority works with different sectors as holders with varied levels of compliance, there is need for individualised engagement frameworks for enhanced compliance. - v.
 Strong collaboration and partnerships with stakeholders lead to effectiveness and efficiency in service delivery.